Who is Derek Poundstone?

 By the time he started competing in Strongman competitions, he held 4 National Powerlifting records.

-He went from Powerlifting to Strongman competitions and that is where Poundstone achieved worldwide fame as one of the most successful strongmen of his time.
+He went from the sport of Powerlifting to the sport of Strongman and that is where Poundstone achieved worldwide fame as one of the most successful strongmen of his time.

 In 2009 and 2010 he took first place in the Arnold Strongman Classic.